Treatments and Procedures: Facial Reconstruction

-- To rebuild structures of the face, a facial plastic surgeon may use tissues from the person’s body, such as a microvascular free tissue transfer, or “free flap,” where the surgeon takes skin, bone or muscle from one part of the person’s body to reconstruct new facial features.
+To rebuild facial features, your facial plastic surgeon may use tissues from your body with a microvascular free tissue transfer, or “free flap,” during which the surgeon takes skin, bone or muscle from one part of your body to reconstruct new facial features.

-- Where this approach is not possible, implants and prosthetic devices can help restore more natural-looking contours and features.
+When this approach is not possible, implants and prosthetic devices can help restore natural-looking contours and features.

 - Cleft lip and palate repair